Causal Effect Identification from Multiple Incomplete Data Sources: A General Search-based Approach: The dosearch package

 Here we report the results of a simulation study to assess the running time performance of \dosearch{} and the impact of the search space reduction techniques as well as the search heuristic outlined in Section~\ref{sect:improvements}.

-Our synthetic simulation scenario consisted of $1071$ semi-Markovian causal graphs of $10$ vertices that were generated at random by first generating a random topological order of the vertices followed by a random lower triangular adjacency matrices for both directed and bidirected edges\footnote{The computation took place in a cluster with $9$ parallel jobs, each with $120$ tasks where the supervisor task only collated the results from the 119 workers resulting in $9 \cdot (120 - 1) = 1071$ graphs in total.}.
+Our synthetic simulation scenario consisted of $1000$ semi-Markovian causal graphs of $10$~vertices that were generated at random by first generating a random topological order of the vertices followed by a random lower triangular adjacency matrices for both directed and bidirected edges.
 Graphs without a directed path from $X$ to $Y$ were discarded.
-We sampled sequentially input distributions of the form $P(\+ A \given \doo(\+ B), \+ C)$ at random by generating disjoint subsets such that $\+ A$ is always non-empty.
-This was continued until the target quantity $P(Y \given \doo(X))$ was found to be identifiable by the search.
+We sampled sequentially input distributions of the form $P(\+ A \mid \doo(\+ B), \+ C)$ at random by generating disjoint subsets such that $\+ A$ is always non-empty.
+This was continued until the target quantity $P(Y \mid \doo(X))$ was found to be identifiable by the search.
 Then for each graph, we recorded the search times for the specific set of inputs that first resulted in the query to be identified and for the last set such that the target was non-identifiable.
 In other words, each graph generates two simulation instances, one for an identifiable query and one for a non-identifiable query.
 This setting directly corresponds to the setting of partially overlapping experimental data sets discussed in Section~\ref{sect:new_scenarios} for which no other algorithmic solutions exist.

 To understand the impact of the search heuristic and the various improvements, we compare four different search configurations: the basic \dosearch{} without the search heuristic or improvements\footnote{In this configuration, terms are expanded in the order they were identified; the conditions in Table~\ref{tab:validsets} are not checked.}, one that only uses the search heuristic, one that only uses the improvements of Section~\ref{sect:improvements} and one that uses them both.